Vorticode/refract/readme.md

 # Refract

+**Refact is now deprcated.
+Use [Solarite.js](https://github.com/Vorticode/solarite) instead.
+It's faster, easier to use, and has less bugs.**

 Refract is a fast, lightweight, "reactive" JavaScript library for creating user interface components to use in regular html pages.

 ```html